Before Entering the Krebs Cycle Pyruvate Is Converted to Acetyl-CoA: A Critical Step in Cellular Respiration

 The Conversion Process: From Pyruvate to Acetyl-CoA

 Next, the remaining two-carbon fragment is oxidized.
-Now, nADH is a crucial electron carrier that will later donate electrons to the electron transport chain, a process that generates a significant amount of ATP.
+NADH is a crucial electron carrier that will later donate electrons to the electron transport chain, a process that generates a significant amount of ATP.
 During this step, a molecule of NADH is produced as a byproduct.
 The oxidation of pyruvate is driven by the enzyme dihydrolipoamide dehydrogenase, another component of the PDC.

 The Role of Enzymes in the Conversion